Hummingbird Cake Recipe

 • Granulated sugar – I use granulated white or raw cane sugar.
 Use your favorite sugar replacement for baking.

-• Baking soda and Baking powder – both are used in this cake recipe.
+• Baking soda and Baking powder – You use BOTH in this cake recipe.

-• Ground cinnamon – adds a warm cozy flavor to the cake.
+• Ground cinnamon – Adds a warm spiciness to the fruity, nutty cake.

 • Eggs – Use room temperature eggs as they incorporate the best into the cake batter.

-• Vegetable oil – makes for a moist, tender cake.
+• Vegetable oil – Results in a moist, tender cake.
 You can substitute with melted coconut oil, avocado oil, or even melted and cooled butter.

-• Bananas – Fresh bananas are mashed and incorporated into the cake batter.
+• Bananas – Use fresh, ripe bananas as directed.
 They add richness and moisture to the cake.

-• Crushed pineapple – The pineapple adds so much fresh flavor to the cake.
+• Crushed pineapple – Use the juice from the canned crushed pineapple.
+The pineapple adds so much fresh flavor and moistness to the cake.

 Step-by-Step Instructions